Mars at opposition in 2001, as seen by the Hubble Space Telescope

 An apparition of an object is a period of weeks or months during which it is visible in the night sky.

-Between the times when the inner planets pass in front of or behind the Sun, they appear alternately in the morning and evening skies, depending whether they lie to the east of the Sun or to the west.
+Between the times when Mercury and Venus pass in front of or behind the Sun, they appear alternately in the evening or morning skies, depending whether they lie to the east or to the west of the Sun.

 Calculating a planet's synodic period